sambostock/reddit-placebot/README.md

 This is a bot I made for the Reddit [/r/place](https://www.reddit.com/r/place/) event of 2017 April Fools Day.

-I made this bot to protect our national flag on [/r/argentina](https://www.reddit.com/r/argentina/)
+I forked this bot to protect our national flag on [/r/canada](https://www.reddit.com/r/canada/)

 ![This is how it looks now, but it might change when you read it, visit the placebot-argentina-target repo to see how it actually is right now](https://raw.githubusercontent.com/Zequez/reddit-placebot/master/images/preview.png)